 -

-Reference: A GTM variable that returns a persistent transaction reference, e.g.
+Synergy Reference: A GTM variable that returns a unique transaction reference, e.g.

 Step 3: Set the trigger

-- Trigger the tag on your confirmation page or at the first moment the reference becomes available.
+- Trigger the tag on your confirmation page or as soon as the reference is available.

 - This is often a Page View or Custom Event trigger tied to order completion, cart creation, or session start.